+(h)

-(e) (f) Pre-opening costs are a component of general and administrative expenses, and consist of costs directly associated with the opening of new restaurants and incurred prior to are generally incurred over the three to five months prior to opening.
-Pre-opening costs also include occupancy costs incurred between the date of possession and opening date of our restaurants
+Pre-opening costs are a component of general and administrative expenses, and consist of costs directly associated with the opening of new restaurants and incurred prior to (i) opening, including management labor costs, staff labor costs during training, food and supplies used during training, marketing costs and other related pre-opening costs.
+These are generally incurred over the three to five months prior to opening.
+Pre-opening costs also include occupancy costs incurred between the date of possession and opening date of our restaurants.

-(10) Capital expenditures consist of cash paid related to new restaurant construction, the remodel and maintenance of existing restaurants and other corporate expenditures.
+Capital expenditures consist of cash paid related to new restaurant construction, the remodel and maintenance of existing restaurants and other corporate expenditures.
+(7)